Emergency Medicine Observation Fellowship

 Length of Fellowship: 1 year (2 years with Masters)

-The Emory University School of Medicine Department of Emergency Medicine offers a one or two-year Observation Medicine Fellowship.
-This fellowship is ideal for Emergency Medicine residency graduates who want to become leaders in the rapidly emerging field of Observation Medicine.
-An interactive approach will allow the fellow to develop both the clinical and administrative skills needed to successfully direct an Observation Unit.
+The Emory University School of Medicine Department of Emergency Medicine offers a one to two-year Observation Medicine Fellowship.
+This fellowship is ideal for Emergency Medicine residency graduates who want to become leaders in the growing field of Observation Medicine.
+An interactive approach will allow the fellow to develop both the clinical and administrative skills needed to successfully run an Observation Unit.
 The Observation Medicine Fellow will have a faculty appointment with Emory as a Clinical Instructor in Emergency Medicine.

-- Clinical commitment: Fellows are expected to work 64 clinical hours per month as Attending Physicians in the Emory Healthcare and Grady Memorial Hospital Emergency Departments.
+- Clinical commitment: Fellows are expected to work 64 clinical hours per month as an emergency medicine attending physician in the Emory Healthcare or Grady Memorial Hospital Emergency Departments.

 - Administration: The Observation Medicine Fellow functions in the role of an assistant unit director under the direct guidance of the unit director.
-This role allows the fellow to be involved in the design, quality assurance and metrics for the observation unit.
-The fellow will become familiar with payment structure and reimbursement of patients in observation status.
-Fellows will also learn the skills needed to become the director of an accredited Chest Pain Center.
+This role allows the fellow to be involved in the design and operations of the observation unit.

-- The fellow will be sponsored by the Department to attend an Observation Medicine conference or the Society of Chest Pain Centers Annual Meeting.
+- The Fellow will be sponsored by the Dept to attend an Observation Medicine conference or the Society of Chest Pain Centers Annual Meeting.

-- The fellow will be expected to attend the Department of Emergency Medicine’s New Faculty Orientation and the Fellows Curriculum series.
+- The Fellow will be expected to attend the Dept of Emergency Medicine’s New Faculty Orientation and the Fellows’ Curriculum series.

 For more information about any of Emory’s Emergency Medicine Observation Medicine Fellowship, please contact:

 Michael Ross, MD